icedwater/cppvision/INSTALL.md

 However, there is still an issue with held packages (specific version numbers), which I am yet to resolve.
-It seems the chain runs pretty far down, so it might be a lot easier to wait till the next LTS version of Ubuntu (16.04) to try this again.
+It seems the chain runs pretty far down, so it might be a lot easier to wait till the next Long-Term Support (LTS) version of Ubuntu (16.04) to try this again.

+**NOTE** This seems to be the best course for action unless one has a 14.04 box available; [installation instructions][v2tut] seem to be running fine with that LTS distribution.

 ## Optional Packages
  * libtbb2 libtbb-dev